TharindraParanagama/Cousera-Data-Analysis/CodeBook.md

 3. **updated_dataset**:the dataset that was obtained by adding a seperate column to hold the descriptive status of the activity(i.e.activity_name field) and dropping the activity label column.

-4.  **summarized_result**:this contains the dataset that has been grouped by activity and subject and summarized by the mean on all variables.
+4.  **summarized_dataset**:this contains the dataset that has been grouped by activity and subject and summarized by the mean on all variables.

 > Dimensions of the combined_dataset:10299 observations/rows and 563 columns/variables(561 original features+activity_label+subject_number)_